 While your applications may not have been built for Cloud, they are in use and valued by your customers, partners, and employees.
 Regardless if this is standard VoIP phone service, Contact Center VoIP, or Cloud Compute – you need to have a plan to get your gear out of the building.
 This may be the very reason for delaying your move to the Cloud.
 Yet, changing technology demands create burdens on your IT infrastructure.
 Aging infrastructure, new security risks, exhaustion of resources, performance issues, maintenance costs, and corrupted data – the risks grow exponentially as your legacy infrastructure continues to age.
 However, these aren’t necessarily the biggest issues.

-When your legacy applications aren’t built on a next gen platform, compliance, security, privacy and regulatory issues start to become major challenges.
-In addition to the rising costs of trying to keep your old infrastructure compliant, your legacy infrastructure will eventually become obsolete, and a change will have to be made in order to stay in compliance of the law.
+When your legacy applications aren’t built on a next-gen platform, compliance, security, privacy, and regulatory issues start to become major challenges.
+In addition to the rising costs of trying to keep your old infrastructure compliant, your legacy infrastructure will eventually become obsolete, and a change will have to be made in order to stay in compliance with the law.
 Think of this in terms that anybody who ever owned a PC in the last 17 years can relate to – Windows XP.